GeorgeJBalis/Python_Projects/README.md

 # Python_Projects
-Exercises and Projects with Python, including simple games, web scrappers &amp; more!
+Exercises and Projects with Python, including simple games, web scrapers &amp; more!